 Work with your healthcare team to ensure your condition is under control and well managed.
 This may involve your GP, rheumatologist, physiotherapist, podiatrist and/or occupational therapist.
-They’ll also help you develop a plan to manage at work when your condition flares.
+They’ll also help you develop a plan to cope at work when your condition flares.

 Evaluate your workspace.
 Whatever your setting – office, retail, manufacturing, hospitality, transport – there are options for making it more supportive for you.
-The first step is to talk with an occupational therapist about the issues you’re facing and developing some strategies to help you manage them.
+The first step is to talk with an occupational therapist about the issues you’re facing and develop strategies to help you manage them.
 They may include simple things such as being aware of your posture throughout the day and changing position regularly to reduce pain, strain and fatigue.
-They may also include changing your workspace to make it work for you.
+They may also involve changing your workspace to make it work for you.

 - using a standing/sitting desk